trevorbayless/cli-chess/README.md

 cli-chess for piece alignment are `Ubuntu Mono`, `MS Gothic`, and `NSimSun`.

 #### 4. What operating systems are supported?
-Development is mainly focused to support Linux.
-While cli-chess will work on other operating systems (such as Windows and macOS) the support priority will be directed towards Linux.
-Regardless of operating system please report any issues found, and I will do my best to support.
+Linux, Windows, and macOS.
+Development is mainly focused and will be prioritized for Linux as it's readily available for me to test on.
+Regardless of operating system, please report any issues found and I will do my best to support.

 #### 5. Can I use a different chess engine?
 Playing offline vs the computer is _currently_ only directly compatible with the [Fairy-Stockfish](<https://fairy-stockfish.github.io/>) engine.
-For simplicity, the Fairy-Stockfish binaries come pre-built with cli-chess for Linux, Windows, and macOS _(x86_64 architecture)_.
+For simplicity, the Fairy-Stockfish binaries come pre-built with cli-chess for Linux, Windows, and macOS _(x86-64 (and arm64 for macOS) architecture)_.